productscience/constellate/docs/installation.md

 click "Add firebase to your web app"

-Copy the credentials to your clipboard and copy the two sample env files `.envs` files, so you have
+Copy the credentials to your clipboard and copy the two sample `env.sample.sh`, in the `envs` directory, like so

 ```
-.envs/dev.sh
-.envs/prod.sh
+cp .envs/env.sample.sh .envs/env.myproject.sh
 ```

-Now, add the corresponding credentials these newly created env files, so for `FIREBASE_DATABASEURL_DEV` you'd add whatever was matched by the `databaseURL` in the project settings, and so on.
+Now, add the corresponding credentials to this newly created `env.myproject.sh`  shell script , so for `FIREBASE_DATABASEURL` you'd add whatever was matched by the `databaseURL` in the project settings, and so on.

 For airtable, you'll need data the name of the airtable base, and your API key.